Bootstrapped Mixed Rewards for RL Post-Training: Injecting Canonical Action Order: Introduction

 \section{Introduction}

-Post-training with reinforcement learning (RL) often optimizes simple scalar objectives (e.g., task success) but typically ignores structure in the environment, such as the order in which intermediate actions are taken---a setup widely used when post-training language models following fine-tuning \citep{NEURIPS2020_1f89885d,NEURIPS2022_b1efde53}.
+Post-training with reinforcement learning (RL) often optimizes simple scalar objectives (e.g., task success) but typically ignores structure in the environment, such as the order in which intermediate actions are taken---a setup widely used when post-training language models after fine-tuning \citep{NEURIPS2020_1f89885d,NEURIPS2022_b1efde53}.

-We study Sudoku with a GPT-2 style Transformer.
-We view Sudoku as a deterministic environment with latent state transitions; a policy that follows solver-order trajectories behaves as if it maintains an internal model of valid next moves for each state.
-Consistent with this view, prior work shows that Transformers trained on a solver-ordered dataset encode the set of possible values in each cell that can be linearly decoded from hidden states, suggesting an implicit “reasoning engine” over puzzle dynamics \citep{NEURIPS2024_67b31ca1}.
-We ask whether a scalar hint toward the solver ordering, used only in RL post-training, can improve performance even when fine-tuned on randomized solution orders.
+We study Zebra puzzles (also known as Einstein's puzzles) with a GPT-2 style Transformer.
+We view each puzzle as a deterministic environment with latent state transitions; a policy that follows canonical solver-order trajectories can be viewed as behaving as if it maintains an internal model of valid next moves for each state.
+Prior work shows that Transformers trained on solver-ordered data encode the set of possible values in each cell that can be linearly decoded from hidden states, suggesting an implicit “reasoning engine” over puzzle dynamics \citep{NEURIPS2024_67b31ca1}.
+We ask whether a scalar hint toward solver ordering, used only in RL post-training, can improve performance even when fine-tuned on randomized solution orders.

 The model is first fine-tuned on randomized solution orders.
-Next, we post-train with Group Relative Policy Optimization (GRPO) using two rewards: (i) cell accuracy, the fraction of solution cells predicted correctly, and (ii) an ordering reward that increases when the model's output order matches the solver order.
-To compare signals, we combine them via fixed mixtures and apply a simple bootstrapped reward scaling that equalizes component magnitudes at initialization to the target ratio.
+Next, we post-train with Group Relative Policy Optimization (GRPO) using two rewards: (i) a sparse solved reward (1 only if the model produces a fully correct solution), and (ii) an ordering reward that increases when the model's output order matches the solver order.
+To compare signals, we combine them via fixed mixtures and apply a bootstrapped reward scaling that equalizes component magnitudes at initialization to a target ratio.

-Empirically, mixtures that include a non-zero ordering component generally outperform cell-only optimization, with the best performance at a ${\text{cell}:\text{order}}$ weighting of $0.75:0.25$.
-Notably, the model never sees solver-order sequences during fine-tuning; the ordering information is provided only as a scalar reward during RL, yet it still biases learning toward solver-order trajectories.
+Empirically, mixtures that include a non-zero ordering component generally outperform task-only optimization, with the best performance at a ${\text{solve}:\text{order}}$ weighting of $0.99:0.01$.
+Notably, the model never sees solver-order sequences during training; the ordering information is provided only as a scalar reward during RL, yet it still biases learning toward solver-order trajectories.